All Episodes

 Just lose weight and start exercising.

-Well, how how old is that?
+Well, how old is that?

 Why don't they look into the abortion breast cancer risk just for the fun of it?

-We've I've heard things about that.
+I've heard things about that.

 That won't happen.

-Uh Susan Gapster of Northwestern University's Feinberg School of Medicine said it sends us back to the drawing board.
+Susan Gapster of Northwestern University's Feinberg School of Medicine said it sends us back to the drawing board.

 I love all these food stories.

-You know it was Oat Brand had to do, had to have some of that, all the fiber and stuff, and then came out that wasn't true.
+You know what Oat Brand had to do, had to have some of that, all the fiber and stuff.

-Uh nicotine, of course, now turns out to maybe show some promise for people with Parkinson's disease.
+Nicotine, of course, now turns out to maybe show some promise for people with Parkinson's disease.

-Should we really have focused on dietary components like fruits, vegetables, and fat, gapster asked, or should we be focusing on, in addition to diet, on lifestyle factors, including physical activity and weight.
+Or should we be focusing on, in addition to diet, on lifestyle factors, including physical activity and weight?

 As though they haven't been focusing on that.

-What do you mean refocus?
+What do you mean, refocus?

-The research was kicked off by a uh five million dollar grant from the late Walmart heir John Walton, got an a million uh additional 30 million in support from the National Cancer Institute.
+The research was kicked off by a $5 million grant from the late Walmart heir John Walton.

-And it didn't matter whether the breast cancer was the most common type fueled by hormones or not, the special diet did not prevent the cancer from coming back.
+And it didn't matter whether the breast cancer was the most common type fueled by hormones or not.

 You know, the crime is that anybody ever thought that it would.